Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: Introduction

 \subsection{Main results}

-We construct new examples of relative modular categories using the representation theory of an unrolled quantization of the complex Lie super algebra $\gloo$.
-We study in detail the resulting topological quantum field theories and connect them to $\psl$ and $\Uoo$ Chern--Simons theories and $\Uoo$ Wess--Zumino--Witten theories in the physics literature \cite{rozansky1992,rozansky1993,rozansky1994,Mik2015} and to work on the quantum topology of $\gloo$ in the mathematics literature \cite{kauffman1991,reshetikhin1992,Viro,sartori2015,bao2022}.
-In the remainder of this introduction, we outline the structure of the paper and describe the main results in more detail.
+We construct new examples of relative modular categories using the representation theory of an unrolled quantization of the complex Lie superalgebra $\gloo$.
+We study in detail the resulting topological quantum field theories and connect them to $\psl$ and $\Uoo$ Chern--Simons theories and $\Uoo$ Wess--Zumino--Witten theory, as studied in the physics literature by Rozansky and Saleur \cite{rozansky1992,rozansky1993,rozansky1994} and Mikhaylov \cite{Mik2015}.
+We also connect our work to mathematical results on the quantum topology of $\gloo$ \cite{frohman1991,kauffman1991,reshetikhin1992,Viro,sartori2015,bao2022}.
+In the remainder of this introduction we outline the structure of the paper and state the main results.

 We begin in Section \ref{sec:preliminaries} by establishing our conventions for relative modular categories and recalling how these categories can be used to define invariants of links and $3$-manifolds and, ultimately, three dimensional topological quantum field theories.
-Our first main result asserts finite dimensionality of the state spaces of these topological quantum field theories under mild assumptions on the relative modular category.
+Our first main result asserts finite dimensionality of the state spaces of these field theories under the assumption that the input relative modular category is TQFT finite in the sense of Definition \ref{def:relModFinite}.
+TQFT finiteness is a relatively weak condition and is straightforward to verify in concrete examples.
+For example, a relative modular category which is locally finite abelian with finitely many projective indecomposable objects modulo $\Zt$ in each degree $g \in \Gr$ is TQFT finite.